FutureClassics Founding Members:

 Melanie also writes SF, fantasy, and paranormal romance as Nicola Cameron.

-William Ledbetter is a writer with more than fifty speculative fiction stories and non-fiction articles published in markets such as Fantasy & Science Fiction, Jim Baen’s Universe, Writers of the Future, Escape Pod, Daily SF, the SFWA blog, and Ad Astra.
+William Ledbetter is a Nebula Award winning writer with more than fifty speculative fiction stories and non-fiction articles published in markets such as Asimov’s, Fantasy & Science Fiction, Analog, Jim Baen’s Universe, Writers of the Future, Escape Pod, Baen.com, Daily SF, the SFWA blog, and Ad Astra.
 He’s been a space and technology geek since childhood and spent most of his non-writing career in the aerospace and defense industry.
-He administers the Jim Baen Memorial Short Story Award contest for Baen Books and the National Space Society, is a member of SFWA, the National Space Society of North Texas, a Launch Pad Astronomy workshop graduate, is the Science Track coordinator for the Fencon convention and is a consulting editor at Heroic Fantasy Quarterly.
-He lives near Dallas with his wife and three spoiled cats.
+He administers the Jim Baen Memorial Short Story Award contest for Baen Books and the National Space Society, is a member of SFWA, the National Space Society of North Texas, a Launch Pad Astronomy workshop graduate, and is the Science Track coordinator for the Fencon convention.
+He lives near Dallas with his wife, a needy dog and two spoiled cats.

 S. Boyd Taylor